Giveth/GIVfi/README.md

 # GIVfi-donation-handler
 The DonationHandler can be used to transfer whitelisted assets to whitelisted addresses.
 Furthermore, the donator can specify a fee that the protocol or the fee receiver will receive.
 All assets are hold by the DonationHandler contract and can be withdrawn later by the recipients.

+Special token address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` represents the native currency of the network.
+Use this address to donate and withdraw the native currency.
+The address is whitelisted by default.

 ## Requirements
 ### Foundry
 Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.